MostAwesomeDude/website/content/cst.rst

    * For that matter, Salsa needs to be completed, since that was the original reason for developing PyFluidSynth.
 Salsa's unfortunately on hiatus, but all the Salsa-related art and music is still on schedule.

- * DarkLight.
-Possibly the most important thing on the unpaid list.

-   * Finish the GUI.
-It's really not that hard of a task.
-   * Convince people to deploy it, and start stress-testing it with real data.
-   * Anything else in the README; there's plenty of things to go after.

  * Linux.
 A variety of projects await.